Based on information provided by the Georgia Student Finance Commission (GSFC) August, 2017. Additional details available at GAfutures.

 - A student, who was correctly determined to meet the Georgia Residency requirements for purposes of HOPE Scholarship eligibility and began receiving HOPE Scholarship payment, will continue to meet the Georgia Residency requirements for HOPE, unless the student has a break in enrollment of two or more consecutive semesters and resides outside of Georgia for 12 or more consecutive months.

 - Be a U.S. citizen or national of the U.S. or a Permanent Resident Alien.
-All students must hold this status for 12 months prior to the first day of class of the school term for which they seek this award.

 - Register with Selective Service (men only).